Best AI Investing Chatbots in 2026

 Is there a free AI investing chatbot?

 Yes.
-ChatGPT and Claude have free tiers, and Walnut has a free tier as well.
+ChatGPT, Claude, Perplexity, Google Gemini, and Microsoft Copilot all have free tiers, and Walnut has a free tier as well.
 Magnifi, Origin, Cleo, and PortfolioPilot offer free access with paid upgrades.
 Free tiers and limits change often, so check current details on each provider’s site before relying on them.

 What is the best AI investing chatbot for my own portfolio?